Mamigu2022/ESP32_Arduboy/README.md

 - if EEPROM is used by the game to keep configs/high scores, -- add EEPROM.begin(100) at setup() // 100 is just a rough max no. need to check the size -- add EEPROM.commit() after the last EEPROM.put(), EEPORM.write() and EEPROM.update() of each blocks of code.
-- remove any reference to the **"ATMlib"**, **"ArduboyPlaytune"** that require timers to play back ground musics.
-That libraries has not yet been ported

 - games that directly control the SPI or I2C bus to write to OLED display need much more work to port instead of the simple steps above.
 - font() array is used in TFT_eSPI display library so you have to chage all "font" to "font_"
 - min() and max() macros are used in TFT_eSPI display library so you have to chage all min() and max() to minVal() and maxVal() correspondenly